AlgothAybara/CharacterSheetApp/README.md

 # Overview

-I am trying to increase my familiarity with the React Native framework for developing mobile apps.
+I am tdeveloping a multi-platform mobile application using the React Native framework.
 The end goal of this app is to allow users to create and manage characters for a popular boardgame.
 Using the onscreen buttons and forms, users will be able to add, edit, and delete characters.

 [Software Demo Video](https://youtu.be/SolUYz2uDfE)